invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/support/migrate-v5-to-v6.md

 ﻿---
-sidebar_label: Migrating to v6
+sidebar_label: Migrate from v5.x to v6
 pagination_prev: null
 pagination_next: null
 ---

-# Migrating to Invictus for Azure v6
+# Migrate from v5.x to Invictus v6
 :::warning[change of endpoints]
 In v6 we uses containerized API's instead of Web API's and Azure Functions.
 This means that the endpoints for the Dashboard and API's such as the PubSub and Transco components changes.
 :::